Read Our Blogs

 Celebrate a special evening of Stars & Guitars.

-Molly Baker will be performing live on our back porch stage as part of Stars & Guitars.
+Pictrola will be the headlining band performing live on our back porch stage as part of Stars & Guitars.

 Get ready to kick back under the beauty of the dark sky at Sky Meadows, to appreciate the stars with some accompanying guitars.
-This special evening has a schedule that includes local musicians like Molly Baker, a singer-songwriter from Virginia, who plays original music as well as covers of old favorites.
-You will also be treated to the acoustic styling of Mill Creek, a folk band playing a wide range of traditional and modern acoustic music.
+This special evening has a schedule that includes musicians like, Pictrola, a DC-area band that “fuses modern bluegrass with rock, jazz, folk, swing, and jams, performing a mixture of originals and fun takes on crowd favorites.”
+You will also be treated to the acoustic stylings of The Dan Ryan Expressway, a guitar and keyboard duo playing a range of toe-tapping tunes.

 In addition to the musical ambiance, there will be plenty of food and beverages for sale from some delicious local vendors.
-Food trucks and vendors planning to join the event include Rick's Jerk Pit, C & C Frozen Treats, and Something About Her Lemonade.
+Food trucks and vendors planning to join the event include Rick's Jerk Pit, C & C Frozen Treats, and Happy Family Ranch.

 The Mt.
 Bleak back porch turns into our event stage, for special evenings like this one.